dag-andersen/khaos-monkey/README.md

 ## Target Grouping

-By default all pods in a replicaset is grouped.
-So if a Deployment has 4 replicas the monkey may kill 1 of those replicas.
+By default all pods in a `ReplicaSet` is grouped.
+So if a `Deployment` has `4` replicas the monkey may kill *x* pods of those replicas.
-You can make a custom group by adding an annothatuion to the pods - e.g. `khaos-group=my-group`.
-This would make the make the monkey treat your custom group the way it treats a replicaset.
+You can make a custom group by adding a label to the pods - e.g. `khaos-group=my-group`.
+This would make the monkey treat your custom group the same way it treats a `ReplicaSet`.

+> *Example*: Lets say that deployment `depA` has 2 pods/replicas and deployment `depB` has 1 pod/replicas and all 3 pods/replicas has the label `khaos-group=my-group`.
+The monkey is set to `--mode=fixed --kill-value=2`.
+In this case the monkey will kill either 2 pods of `depA`' pods or 1 pod from each deployment, since they are treaded as being in the same group.

 *deployment example*:
 ```yaml